What is Communication Studies?

 There are three areas of study: interpersonal/organizational, rhetoric, and performance.

-Interpersonal/organizational communication examines the impact of communication theory in multiple interpersonal and organizational contexts.
-It explores how human communication influences cultures, groups, and individuals.
+Interpersonal, digital & organizational communication examines the impact of communication theory in multiple contexts.
+It explores how human and digital communication influences cultures, groups, and individuals.
 It also teaches effective communication in different types of organizations.

 Rhetorical studies examines how communication is influential in the formation and growth of every culture.
 It explores the power of communication in terms of persuasion, public advocacy, public address, and public policy.

 Performance studies examines how performance is central to the development of human beings and cultures.
 We are always performing different roles, and performance is a tool used to communicate different messages.

 The Bachelor of Arts degree requires the completion of a minimum of 120 semester hours, 42 of which must be advanced, and as well as fulfillment of degree requirements for the Bachelor of Arts degree as specified in the College of Liberal Arts and Social Sciences section of the undergraduate catalog.
 Students wishing to major in Communication Studies should consult an advisor in the Undergraduate Advising Office, General Academic Building Room 220.

 Supplemental Information for BA with a Major in Communication Studies